Center for Teaching and Learning

 Mercy's Marketing department at work.

-The Center for Teaching and Learning (CTL) promotes teaching excellence for student success in alignment with the Mercy College mission and strategic goals.
-CTL is dedicated to fostering faculty development and the pursuit of teaching excellence across all disciplines and modalities.
+The Center for Teaching and Learning (CTL) promotes teaching excellence for student success in alignment with the Mercy University mission and strategic goals.
+CTL is dedicated to fostering faculty development and the pursuit of teaching excellence across all disciplines and modalities via programming, faculty-led learning communities, and the development of learning modules on successful teaching practices.

 To schedule a consultation, please reach out via the CTL email: CTL@mercy.edu